protocol/nft-website/docs/guides/batch-minting.md

   // Declare the feed contract.
   EACAggregatorProxy public gasfeed;

-  // Pass the EACAggregatorProxy contract address to the contructor
+  // Pass the EACAggregatorProxy contract address to the constructor
   // in order to initialize the gasfeed contract. constructor(address feed) ERC721("GameItem", "ITM") {
     gasfeed = address